LeylaBA/StochasticModeling/README.md

 # StochasticModeling
 Some of the exercises I worked on through the course of Stochastic Modeling lecture.
+The course consisted of (1) theoretical lectures on stochastic modeling and probability and (2) exercises that are obligatory to solve using R programming, of which I did not have any prior knowledge.
+I have managed to complete all thirteen exercises by teaching myself R programming every week, simultaneously with the weekly theoretical lectures.